kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_11_feedback_loop.md

 Chapter 12 — our final chapter — covers **"Aftercare"** — the often-ignored truth that what happens after the act matters just as much.

 The grand finale awaits. 💫

+---

+## Quiz

+Question: Is giving feedback to your partner about what feels good important?
+Answer: Yes

+Question: Should communication about intimacy happen outside the bedroom too?
+Answer: Yes

+Question: Can honest feedback improve sexual satisfaction over time?
+Answer: Yes

+Question: Is it okay to tell your partner what doesn't feel good?
+Answer: Yes

+Question: Does positive communication strengthen intimate relationships?
+Answer: Yes